Backend Engineering Mastery - Complete Article Series

 Senior Engineer (5+ years)

-Focus: Depth, leadership, and system design mastery
+Focus: Depth, leadership, and system design mastery.
+You know the basics—now master the trade-offs.

 Week 1: Distributed Systems Mastery